gorda/istio.io/content/en/blog/2019/egress-traffic-control-in-istio-part-2/index.md

 In this installment, I describe the Istio way to securely control the egress traffic, and show how Istio can help you prevent the attacks.

-## Secure control of egress traffic in Istio
+## Secure control of egress traffic in Istio{#secure-control-of-egress-traffic-in-Istio}

 To implement secure control of egress traffic in Istio, you must [direct TLS traffic to external services through an egress gateway](/docs/tasks/traffic-management/egress/egress-gateway/#egress-gateway-for-https-traffic).